 To visit the Old Manse—a handsome Georgian clapboard built on the banks of the Concord River in 1770—is to re-experience pivotal moments in our nation’s early history.
 Constructed for patriot minister William Emerson, the upstairs overlooks North Bridge, where the famous battle of April 19, 1775, took place.
 Later, some of New England’s most esteemed minds found inspiration inside its walls.
 In the 19th century, Ralph Waldo Emerson and Nathaniel Hawthorne both called the Manse home for a time: Emerson drafted his influential essay “Nature” in an upstairs study.
 Meanwhile, Hawthorne and his wife, Sophia, started their married life here; the recreated heirloom vegetable garden was originally planted by Henry David Thoreau in honor of the Hawthornes’ wedding.

-The Old Manse is open to the public!
-We look forward to welcoming visitors for public tours.
+The Old Manse is open to the public with Winter Season Hours We look forward to welcoming visitors for public tours.
 Space is limited and pre-registration recommended.
 Sign up for a tour time here.
+You can also visit the Admission & Hours tab for special tour offerings throughout the season.

 Learn More!
 Guests to the grounds can also enjoy a self-guided tour on your mobile device, accessible here or through the Tour Trustees App available for free through the app store on your iphone or android.